Test in production without watermarks.

 Public Function Sales() As IActionResult

-' Renders the data in Sales view
+' Renders the sales view with the sales data

 Return View(salesData)